Cristianjs93/adogta-server/README.md

 ## Overview :writing_hand:

 REST API for Agosta App.
+This repository contains the backend structure and the link to the deployed API on Render: [Deployed Project](https://adogta-server.onrender.com).".
 The application connects to a user interface developed with Reactjs.
-This repository contains the backend structure.
-Here is the link to the frontend repository: [Frontend Repository](https://github.com/Cristianjs93/adogta-client), and the link to the deployed application on Vercel: [Deployed Project]()."
+Here is the link to the frontend repository: [Frontend Repository](https://github.com/Cristianjs93/adogta-client).

 ### Installation :gear: